aces/Loris-MRI/docs/02-Install.md

       INSERT INTO Visit_Windows (Visit_label,  WindowMinDays, WindowMaxDays, OptimumMinDays, OptimumMaxDays, WindowMidpointDays) VALUES ('V1', '0', '100', '40', '60', '50');

-If age is a not critical factor in study visit scheduling, define Min value as 0, and Max value as 39999.
+If age is not a critical factor in study visit scheduling, define Min value as 0, and Max value as 2147483647.

 Alternatively, LORIS provides a PHP script in its `tools/` directory